PatShauer/TestCopilotAgent/README.md

 # TestCopilotAgent

 A Python implementation for calling OpenAI-compatible LLM APIs.
-This project provides a simple, flexible function that can work with various LLM providers including OpenAI, Azure OpenAI, LocalAI, Ollama, and other OpenAI-compatible APIs.
+This project provides a simple, flexible function that can work with various LLM providers including OpenAI, Azure OpenAI, LocalAI, Ollama, and other OpenAI-compatible APIs

 ## Features